 If you've never tried sugar wax, it might be worth a try as it's far less likely to graze the skin.
 “Having tried every method out there, I can confidently say that sugaring is the best hair removal for sensitive skin by leaps and bounds,” says Salome Sallehy (opens in new tab), founder of Sugar Sugar Wax.
 Sugar wax only adheres to dead skin and hair—not healthy skin—when it's applied.
 That means that when it’s removed, it only strips away the stuff you don’t want on your legs, leaving you with smooth, shiny skin.

 Threading or plucking

-If you’ve never had luck with depilatory creams like Nair because of your sensitive skin, chances are it just might not be the hair removal method for you.
+If you’ve ever felt baffled trying to figure out how does Nair work or not had much luck with depilatory creams generally because of your sensitive skin, chances are it just might not be the hair removal method for you.

-Depilatory creams are some of the harshest hair removal products because they use strong chemicals to literally dissolve hairs.
-Instead of experimenting with different products, experts recommend trying a different method all together, such as shaving, waxing, plucking or threading.
+Even the best depilator formulas are some of the harshest hair removal products because they use strong chemicals that literally dissolve hairs.
+If you've had reactions to hair removal cream in the past, experts recommend trying a different method all together, such as shaving, IPL, laser hair removal, waxing, plucking or threading.

 Although it can be pricey, laser hair removal often results in a permanent reduction of hair growth.
 The procedure is done by a professional in a clinic and involves a concentrated laser zapping each follicle, killing it so the hair can no longer grow.
 Electrolysis works on a similar principle, but with longer lasting results (our guide to electrolysis vs laser hair removal will help you weigh up both options)